What Is Alopecia?

 The first step is to seek the advice of your doctor or trichologist, who will diagnose the type of alopecia and discuss with you the right treatment options.
-You can visit our DerMA Clinic centre in Guelph area for an effective and accurate diagnosis done by our specialized dermatologist, Dr. Sajic.
-If you are concerned that your hair is thinning all over your scalp or bumps, we can help minimize the effects of hair loss.
+You can visit our deRMA Skin Institute in Guelph for an effective and accurate diagnosis done by our specialized dermatologists.
+If you are concerned that your hair is thinning all over your scalp, we can help minimize the effects of hair loss.

 In the case of alopecia areata (and some other types of alopecia areata, such as postpartum alopecia), hair can grow back naturally over time.
 At first, the hair will most likely appear white and thin, but after a few months, it will begin to recover in diameter and take on its natural colour.